xEdelweiss/store-test-assignment/README.md

 ### Structure

-With growth of the project, we could use `laravel-modules` to divide code further.
-For now, it should be enough to keep default Laravel structure and use subdirectories to separate modules, e.g. `App\Events\Orders\OrderCreated`.
+With the project's growth, we could use `laravel-modules` to further divide code.
+For now, it should be enough to keep the default Laravel structure and use subdirectories to separate modules, e.g. `App\Events\Orders\OrderCreated`.